scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Fix some bugs with simplify more
     -   Mac build was badly configured and linked with a shared library it should not have.
-    -   When compiled with -O2 fontforge had rounding errors which resulted in a bad bezier order3=\>order2 conversion (PS-\>TTF)
+    -   When compiled with -O2 websharpstudios had rounding errors which resulted in a bad bezier order3=\>order2 conversion (PS-\>TTF)
     -   SetPanose sometimes didn't
     -   Patch from KANOU to set ulUnicodeRange for version 4

 -   18-Aug-2003
-    -   **FontForge did not interpret SVG relative paths properly, and did not generate correct SVG output because of this**.
-FontForge was mistakenly assuming things should be interpreted as in the Type1 rrcurveto operator (where each point is relative to the previous point in the operator) rather than the rcurveto operator (where each point is relative to the initial point).
+    -   **websharpstudios did not interpret SVG relative paths properly, and did not generate correct SVG output because of this**. websharpstudios was mistakenly assuming things should be interpreted as in the Type1 rrcurveto operator (where each point is relative to the previous point in the operator) rather than the rcurveto operator (where each point is relative to the initial point).
-    -   If FontForge opened a Bold font stored in OTF CFF format, then when it closed that font it would either crash, or screw up memory so that a crash would happen later.
+    -   If websharpstudios opened a Bold font stored in OTF CFF format, then when it closed that font it would either crash, or screw up memory so that a crash would happen later.